 It's becoming more common for manufacturers to put their proprietary applications in the Play Store for easy updating, a trend essentially started by Motorola.
 HTC recently followed suit by adding several of its apps – including Sense TV, Gallery, and BlinkFeed – to the Store.
 Read More

 The HTC One is pretty great, and HTC has had no problem vividly illustrating its hardware features.
 Now they've moved on to the software in a pair of 30-second TV spots.
 The ads are all about BlinkFeed, HTC's proprietary social/news stream, and the centerpiece of the Sense 5 user interface.
 The commercials get right to the point, showing that other phones make you "dig" for information and content, while the mighty One with BlinkFeed puts everything you want right there on the home screen.
+Dirt literally falling out of inferior phones makes the point with all the subtlety of a thrown brick.
 Read More